giocamurati/giocamurati/teaching.md

 3. **Demos**<br/>
    During each class I present some demos about the topics discussed in the course.
-Over the last two year I have built a small collection, and started to automate some of them.
+Over the last two years I have built a small collection, and started to automate some of them.

 4. **Other**<br/>